social-energy-atlas/energy-at-home/README.md

 # Energy at Home
 [![DOI](https://zenodo.org/badge/###.svg)](https://zenodo.org/badge/latestdoi/###)
-The energy at home dataset is a labor of love resulting from a field-based case study showcased in "Oh, Give Me a Home, Where the Innovations Roam," of _Morals in Transition: Imaginaries and American National Identity Through Three Energy Transitions._
+The energy at home dataset is a labor of love resulting from a field-based case study showcased in "Oh, Give Me a Home, Where the Innovations Roam," a chapter in _Morals in Transition: Imaginaries and American National Identity Through Three Energy Transitions._

 Conducted over the course of six months (January 2017-June 2017) and covering 84 unique sites, this dataset is one of the first comprehensive treatments of user-experience analysis analysis of energy efficiency marketing and science communication in new home builds.